Petra Granlund

-Petra Granlund (born 15 October 1987) is a swimmer from Valla, representing Väsby SS.
+Petra Granlund (now Petra Sandberg) born 15 October 1987 is a Swedish swimmer from Valla, representing Väsby SS.
 Granlund participated in the 2008 Summer Olympics for Sweden in the 200 m butterfly and in the 4 × 200 m freestyle relay.
 She finished 14th in the 200 m butterfly and 8th in the 4×200 freestyle relay, alongside Josefin Lillhage, Gabriella Fagundez and Ida Marko-Varga.